 By Kelsey Mulvey

 We’re not going to sugarcoat it for you: Finding a new job is so time-consuming, it feels like a job in itself.
-You spend hours combing your favorite outlets’ career board (and Ed2010’s Whisper Jobs, of course), selecting your best clips, crafting a thought cover letter — and for what?
+You spend hours combing your favorite outlets’ career board (and Ed2010’s Whisper Jobs, of course), selecting your best clips, crafting a thoughtful cover letter — and for what?
 Most of the time, you don’t even make it to the next round, let alone receive a “thanks, but no thanks” email.

 There a lot of reasons you may not getting an interview.
 A lack of experience or submitting your resume too late are just two of them.
 But if you’re submitting job applications by the dozens and still not hearing anything, there’s a chance you’re making a mistake without realizing it.